tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. When the client offers the "pre_shared_key" extension in ClientHelloInner, it SHOULD also include a GREASE "pre_shared_key" extension in ClientHelloOuter, generated in the manner described in {{grease-psk}}.
-The client MUST NOT use this extension to advertise a PSK to the client-facing server.
+The client MUST NOT use this extension to advertise a Pre-Shared Key (PSK) to the client-facing server.
 (See
    {{flow-clienthello-malleability}}.)
 When the client includes a GREASE "pre_shared_key" extension, it MUST also copy the "psk_key_exchange_modes" from the ClientHelloInner into the ClientHelloOuter.